 Travel insurance for a two-person holiday to New Zealand from December 3 to December 14 cost $139, $148 or $148 via AAMI, Suncorp and GIO respectively.
 All are provided by Suncorp Group.

 Pet insurance varied more dramatically.
-For a five-year-old beagle named Baxter (naturally they need to know the name), Australia Post charges $574 for premium cover whereas Budget Direct charges $951.
+For a five-year-old beagle named Baxter (naturally they need to know the name), Australia Post charges $574 for premium cover whereas RSPCA’s policy, promoted by Budget Direct but, confusingly, provided by Hollard, charges $951.

 This is despite the more expensive option offering less cover for emergency boarding, consultation, paralysis tick and cruciate ligament, and a lower annual benefit limit.

 Leading insurance expert Allan Manning said that some insurance policies can be “word-for-word” the same, with differing cover and price points while others can vary substantially.

 He said “it is a concern” that there are so many brands, with the vast majority underwritten by the same companies.

 People who don’t know what they’re doing are selling insurance.

 “In a nutshell, the reason they’re selling it is because they get a commission.
 That just worries me,” he said.